-With this performance, the Bronx Arts Ensemble welcomes cellist Sophie Shao to the BAE family as a new Bronx resident.
-Violinist Jorge Avila is a long-standing core member of the ensemble, while pianist Adrienne Kim is a regular guest artist.
+On Saturday, February 23rd, Bronx Arts Ensemble welcomes cellist Sophie Shao to the BAE family as a new Bronx resident.
+Violinist Joyce Hammann is new to BAE as well, while pianist Adrienne Kim is a regular guest artist.
 The concert will also feature William J. Scribner Young Bronx Artist Competition Winner Daniel Mori on the piano.

 Informal discussion and refreshments following the performance.